savedra1/clipse/README.md

 ### 1. Configurability 🧰

-A customisable TUI allows you to easily match your system's theme.
+A customizable TUI allows you to easily match your system's theme.
 The app is based on your terminal's theme by default but is editable from a `.config/clipse/custom_theme.json` file that gets created when the program is run for the first time.
 Some example themes (based on my terminal)...

 **Nord**